Asian Markets Sink As Traders Consider Fed Rate Cut - UrduPoint

 - Oil up on Iran worries - Sydney, Seoul, Singapore, Manila and Jakarta were also lower, though Wellington and Taipei edged up.

-Trump and Xi Jinping agreed last month at the G20 to resume talks, with the Chinese leader promising to buy more farming goods from the US.
+Trump and Xi Jinping agreed last month at the G20 to resume talks, with the Chinese leader promising to buy more farming goods from the United States.

+"If we see China begin to follow through on their G20 sidelines promise, we could see the US follow up with some leniency on Huawei," said Edward Moya, senior market analyst at OANDA.

 The news provided support against a weak global economic outlook and concerns about demand.